2295ad/calorieApi/README.md

     4. A common api response structure is maintained

-    5. pine real time logging is added
+    5. pino real time logging is added

     6. Mocha Chai is used for unit testing